 The following datasheets are for information only and do not create any binding contractual obligations.
-Minimum hardness reachable depending on austenization temperature.

 Material from Erasteel is supplied in a soft-annealed condition.
 The structure consists of a ferritic matrix containing primary carbides and smaller carbides which are formed during soft-annealing.